 The CFPB is adopting this final rule, Regulation F, to clarify the debt collection communication regulations and how they apply with new technology.
-In November 2020, Regulation F was published by the CFPB to further clarify and implement the FDCPA later this year on November 30, 2021.
+In November 2020, Regulation F was published by the CFPB to further clarify and implement the FDCPA; the regulation went into effect November 30, 2021.

 How did we get here?

 Federal and state governments have both historically been on the side of the consumer to protect them from abusive, misleading, and unfair debt collection practices.
 Up until 1978, these regulations were enforced through the FTC Act, but Congress ultimately found these protections inadequate for consumers.

 Significant evidence compiled led Congress to believe that there was a direct cause-and-effect between consumer bankruptcies, marital problems, job loss, and a lack of necessary privacy.
 As such, the FDCPA was established, in part, as a measure to eliminate all harmful practices by debt collectors to further protect consumers.

 Explanation of all primary components of the law

 Let’s go over the key components of the FDCPA regarding debt collection communications: